PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/appgw/README.md

                                       Normally you can set it also for `Custom` policies but the name is discarded on Azure side causing an update to Application Gateway each time terraform code is run.
                                       Therefore this property is omitted in the code for `Custom` policies.
-                                      For the `Predefined` polcies, check the Microsoft documentation https://docs.microsoft.com/en-us/azure/application-gateway/application-gateway-ssl-policy-overview
+                                      For the `Predefined` policies, check the Microsoft documentation https://docs.microsoft.com/en-us/azure/application-gateway/application-gateway-ssl-policy-overview
                                       for possible values as they tend to change over time.
                                       The default value is currently (Q1 2023) a Microsoft's default.